SQL on FHIR

 There are two popular categories of runners:

-• In-memory runner consume resources, flatten, and output results into a stream, a file or a table.
+• In-memory runners consume resources, flatten, and output results into a stream, a file or a table.
 You can imagine the ETL pipeline from FHIR Bulk export ndjson files transformed into parquet files.

-• In-database runner translate ViewDefinition into SQL query over an FHIR-native database.
+• In-database runners translate ViewDefinition into SQL query over an FHIR-native database.
 In that case the view can be a real database view or table.
-In-database runner could be way more efficient than in-memory ,speed and storage resources but much more complex for implementers.
+In-database runners could be far more efficient than in-memory in speed and storage resources but are much more complex for implementers.

 Diagram comparing in-memory and in-database runners